figma/eslint-plugin-figma-plugins/README.md

 ### VSCode

 To use ESLint with VSCode, see the [ESLint VSCode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 This extension will show rule violations inline, as well as provide opportunities to run autofixes directly in the IDE.

+## Available Configurations

+This plugin provides two configurations:

+- **`recommended`**: Includes all rules - errors for breaking changes and warnings for advisories
+- **`recommended-problems-only`**: Only includes error-level rules for breaking changes, omitting warnings

+For flat config, use:
+- `figmaPlugin.flatConfigs.recommended`
+- `figmaPlugin.flatConfigs['recommended-problems-only']`

+For legacy config, use:
+- `plugin:@figma/figma-plugins/recommended`
+- `plugin:@figma/figma-plugins/recommended-problems-only`

 ## Rules